HereItGoes/Tweet-Data-Processing-and-Visualisation/README.md

 ## What is this?

 In summary it extract data from csv, remove null value then extract necessary data to graph box plot data and line graph.
+Will only work with the csv file provided as the functions are tailor to focus on extracting data from that csv file data format.

 ## Requirements